Document Type: Regulation

 A. Paid Holidays

-Paid holidays shall be counted as hours worked for the purposes of overtime/compensatory time for both exempt and non-exempt employees.
-However, other paid leaves of absence, including but not limited to compensatory time, floating holidays, sick leave, and vacation leave, shall not count as hours worked for purposes of determining overtime or compensatory time eligibility.
+Paid holidays shall not be counted as hours worked for the purposes of overtime/compensatory time for both exempt and non-exempt employees.
+Other paid leaves of absence, including but not limited to compensatory time, floating holidays, sick leave, and vacation leave, shall not count as hours worked for purposes of determining overtime or compensatory time eligibility.

 B. Extra Hours